tabrizqw/rsschool-cv/cv.md

 ### about me

-I am a beginner front-end developer.
-I want to learn all the necessary skills to become a junior Front-end developer.
+I am a beginner frontend developer.
+I want to learn all the necessary skills to become a junior frontend developer.
 I am eager to learn new information and willing to put in effort.
 I have no working experience at the moment.

 ### skills